Exclusive: Prosecutors weigh competing accounts in JD.com CEO rape allegation

 “Prosecutors can still educate jurors on issues like fear of retaliation, avoidance and shame,” said Benjamin Andreozzi, a Pennsylvania-based attorney who frequently represents victims of sexual abuse.

 The decision by prosecutors will likely affect JD.com, whose shares have already tumbled by more than a third since Liu’s arrest.
-Also known as Liu Qiangdong, he maintains tight control of the company he grew from a humble electronics stall to an e-commerce giant with 2017 net revenue of $55.7 billion and partners such as Alphabet Inc’s (GOOGL.O) Google, Walmart Inc (WMT.N) and Tencent Holdings Ltd (0700.HK).
+Also known as Liu Qiangdong, he maintains tight control of the company he grew from a humble electronics stall to an e-commerce giant with 2017 net revenue of $55.7 billion and partners such as Alphabet Inc’s Google, Walmart Inc and Tencent Holdings Ltd.

 As prosecutors and the woman consider their legal options, Reuters has uncovered new details about the night and its immediate aftermath.